nihinihikun/MCP342x/README.md

 ```
 ### 3. instantiate
 Argument of new() is device address.
 7bits device address is 0b110_1xxx. xxx is selectable. datasheet(P.21,Table5-3) or table below.
+For example, if adr0 is high and adr1 is low, slave address is "0b1101100".

 ```
 let adc =MCP342X::new(0b1101000);
 ```